lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 ## The real test: Does it refactor?

 We can do a little sanity check and make sure our tests are not testing implementation details (how things work) but rather, *what things do*, also knows as "inputs and outputs".
 Remember, our UI is a function of our data - we should be testing that the correct UI is rendered based on the data, and not caring too much about how the logic is actually implemented.
 We can validate this by refactoring the `<Navbar>` component.
-As long as the tests continue to past, we can be confident they are resilient to refactors and are tesing behaviors, not implementation details.
+As long as the tests continue to past, we can be confident they are resilient to refactors and are testing behaviors, not implementation details.

 Let's refactor `<Navbar>`: